whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

 ## What is AMSI? {#whatisamsi}
-As you guessed, I was referring at AMSI; before starting how to make use of the open source tools for a RedTeam exercise, we have to bypass Microsoft's security modules, this meaning we have to bypass AMSI too.
+As you guessed, I was referring to AMSI; before focusing on how to make use of the open source tools for a RedTeam exercise, we have to bypass Microsoft's security modules, this meaning we have to bypass AMSI too.
-Before getting into the methods of bypassing AMSI, we need to clarify a little about what AMSI is, under what principles AMSI works and how it has the ability to catch even the most exotic payloads.
+Before reviewing the methods of bypassing AMSI, we need to clarify a little about what AMSI is, under what principles AMSI works and how it has the ability to catch even the most exotic payloads.

 <div>
 <center><img src="/images/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools/amsi.png">
  </center>
 </div>

 AMSI is an interface that allows to the OS's applications and services to integrate with any antimalware product that's present on a machine.
 It supports a calling structure allowing for a file and memoy or stream scanning, content source URL/IP reputation checks and other techniques.
-It supports also the notion of a session so different antimalware vendors can correlate different scan requests, this being pretty bad for our stagers if they are catched by AMSI.
+It also supports the notion of a session so different antimalware vendors can correlate different scan requests, this being pretty bad for our stagers if they are catched by AMSI.

-As we can see in the above image, AMSI is integrated by default in the following Windows' components meaning that for example we have a powershell script containing some commands, they will be analyzed based on some string patterns and in case they something match, then Windows Defender/ Microsoft's Sandbox will enter in action:
+As we can see in the above image, AMSI is integrated by default in the Windows' components meaning that, for example, we have a powershell script containing some commands; those commands will be analyzed based on some string patterns and in case they  match, then Windows Defender/ Microsoft's Sandbox will start as follows:

 <ul>
   <li>User Account Control, or UAC (elevation of EXE, COM, MSI, or ActiveX installation)</li>